PratikChakraborty10/MineSweeperKt/README.md

 	    }

             override fun onFlagMine(mineView: MineView) {
 	    	//This will be triggered on flagging a block.
-It will also pass the cleared block's view.
+		//It will also pass the cleared block's view.
 	    }

             override fun onMineExploded() {